• Skip to primary navigation

 Fresh advice you can trust

 Falling behind on your bills is stressful, and it becomes even more so when collections are added to your credit reports.
-In addition to tarnishing your credit history and causing a major drop in your credit score, collections can make it harder to open new lines of credit, such as loans and credit cards.
+Collections cause a major drop in your credit score and tarnish your credit history, but that’s not all—they also make it harder to open new lines of credit, such as loans and credit cards.

 The good news is that regardless of whether you’ve got a fresh collection that’s just been added to your credit report or collections that you’ve been dealing with for a while, there are ways you can start rebuilding your credit right now.